 "Habitat" provides a species or community with the specific physical location and conditions needed to survive and thrive.
-This may be a vegetation community; however, it may also be a particular waterbody, water flow amount or quality in that waterbody, geologic substrates (e.g. limestone, granite, sands), species host, or other environmental factors.
+This may be a vegetation community; however, it may also be a particular waterbody, water flow amount or quality in that waterbody, geologic substrate (e.g. limestone, granite, sands), animal or plant "host," or other environmental location or condition.

-Habitat requirements are based on a species' life history - breeding, feeding, sheltering - including dispersal and migratory needs.
+Habitat requirements are based on a species' life history - breeding, feeding, sheltering - including young dispersal and migratory needs.